By the ClimateForce

 Calculator-driven

-Land IP runs validated calculators against your land — slope, waterways, yields, allocations.
+Land-IP runs validated calculators against your land — slope, waterways, yields, allocations.
 Each calculator’s logic is grounded in published methodology.

 System-activated

-When Land IP is on against a property, it doesn’t just analyse.
+When Land-IP is on against a property, it doesn’t just analyse.
 It makes the systems, supply chains, and partners on that land legible and reachable.

-One worked example
+One worked example · slope-constrained land

-Land IP is free to use.
+Run this on your own landLand-IP is free to use.
 We earn through the market activations that flow through the system — when a paddock activates a supply chain, when a property activates a partner, when a region activates its scale.
 The more land that activates, the more reach we share.

 On country, by hand